emeth-/Clipbox/README.txt

 Initial load-up / login options:
-Computer Name: Does nothing at present
-Dropbox Paste Folder Path: Full path to where you want your pastes stored.
-Can be a shared folder. (e.g. /Users/seankooyman/Dropbox/)
-Dropbox Public Folder Path: Full path to your Public Dropbox folder.
+Clipbox Password: Stores a 'password' that you can enter on the web / our mobile app to access your pastes Dropbox Public Folder Path: Full path to your Public Dropbox folder.
 Does not yet support subfolders. (e.g. /Users/seankooyman/Dropbox/Public/)
-Dropbox Public Folder URL: Public base URL for items in your public folder.
-Can be found by right clicking an item in your public folder, and clicking 'copy public link', but take off the file name! (e.g. http://dl.dropbox.com/u/4238738/)
+Dropbox ID: Your Dropbox ID.
+Can be found by right clicking an item in your public folder, and clicking 'copy public link', and extracting the number from the url! (e.g. http://dl.dropbox.com/u/4238738/stuff.txt, where 4238738 = your Dropbox ID)

 There are two versions, one for the Mac OSX and one for Windows XP or above.

 --------Windows Shortcuts----------
 **Main 3**
-- control + shift + c = Clipbox Copy (sends control + c to foremost window, sends as paste)
+- control + shift + c = Clipbox Copy (sends control + c to foremost window, sends as paste + puts a URL in your clipboard for you to share)
 - control + shift + v = Clipbox Paste (loads whatever your last clipbox copy was into your clipboard, sends control + v to foremost window)
 - control + shift + r = Recent Pastes (shows list of all pastes you have pending)

 **Mutations of Clipbox Copy**
-- control + shift + a = Public Copy (puts a URL in your clipboard for you to share)
+- control + shift + 3 = Clipbox Full Screenie (Grabs screenshot, sends as paste + puts a URL in your clipboard for you to share)
-- control + shift + 3 = Grabs screenshot, stores in clipboard, then sends paste
-- control + shift + 4 = Grabs rectangular screenshot that you specify, stores in clipboard, sends paste
+- control + shift + 4 = Clipbox Screenie (Grabs rectangular screenshot that you specify, sends as paste + puts a URL in your clipboard for you to share)
 - control + shift + 1 = Clipbox -Copy (sends as paste whatever your current clipboard contents are)
 - control + shift + x = Clipbox Cut (Same as Clipbox Copy, but with cut command instead)

 --------OSX Shortcuts----------
 **Main 3**
-- cmd + shift + c = Clipbox Copy (sends cmd + c to foremost window, sends as paste)
+- cmd + shift + c = Clipbox Copy (sends cmd + c to foremost window, sends as paste + puts a URL in your clipboard for you to share)
 - cmd + shift + v = Clipbox Paste (loads whatever your last clipbox copy was into your clipboard, sends cmd + v to foremost window)
 - cmd + shift + r = Recent Pastes (shows list of all pastes you have pending)

-**Mutations of Clipbox Copy**
-- cmd + shift + a = Public Copy (puts a URL in your clipboard for you to share)
+- cmd + shift + x = Clipbox Screenie (Grabs rectangular screenshot that you specify, sends as paste + puts a URL in your clipboard for you to share)
-- cmd + shift + x = Grabs rectangular screenshot that you specify, stores in clipboard, sends PUBLIC paste